For students holding at least a bachelor's degree (candidates with a Master's degree are preferred).

 Grantees will be required to attend a mandatory 1- to 2-day in-country orientation in late September or early October, and a 2-day mid-year conference in February (organized by the Fulbright Commission in France).

-The Fulbright Commission and the International Agency of the French Ministry of Education, the Centre International d’Etudes Pédagogiques (CIEP), offer up to ten awards for Fulbright English Teaching Assistants (ETA) in France.
-These ten Fulbright ETA awards are part of the general French Government English Teaching Assistantship (TAPIF) program, and are and are enhanced with an additional monthly stipend, a housing allowance where applicable, Fulbright enrichment programs, and guidance.
+The Fulbright Commission and the International Agency of the French Ministry of Education, France Education international, offer up to 10 awards for Fulbright English Teaching Assistants to France.
+These 10 Fulbright ETA awards are part of the general French Government English Teaching Assistantship program, and are enhanced with an additional monthly stipend, a housing allowance where applicable, Fulbright enrichment programs, and guidance.

 For the 10 Fulbright English Teaching Assistantships, applicants at all degree levels will be considered.
 However, master's-level candidates with experience working in a multi-cultural environment are preferred.
 Candidates with the ability to incorporate extra-curricular activities (e.g., musical, artistic, and/or athletic skills) in their classroom to enhance the intercultural aspects of the program and the students' learning experience should discuss this in their Statement of Grant Purpose.
 Preference will be given to individuals with career interests in teaching.
 Candidates must also satisfy the eligibility requirements of the French Government Teaching Assistant Program in France (TAPIF).